12traits/ingestion-api-specs/source/index.html.md

 # Authentication

 The 12traits API uses API Keys to authenticate requests.
 You can view and manage your API Keys in the 12traits Dashboard.
+Each game has its own API Key.

 All API requests must be made over HTTPS.
 Calls made over plain HTTP will fail.
 API requests without authentication will also fail.